Jeevesh8/GHI-prediction/README.md

                 --test_year <year-having-test-date> --times_to_run <no-of-times-to-run-the-model>
 ```

 The last two modes can also be run for confidence interval predictions.
 In that case, we need to provide corresponding param_file.
-And also add ```--interval True``` in the command.
 It will give outputs in the form same as (A) if model predicts multiple intervals simultaneously.

 ## Getting right values from shifted ones